OfficeDev/Office-Add-in-samples/Samples/outlook-encrypt-attachments/README.md

 - `taskpane_appt_compose.html` is loaded when the user clicks the "Open Task Pane" link in the notification message or clicks the Show Task Pane button in the Ribbon.
 - `taskpane_msg_compose.html` is loaded when the user clicks the "Open Task Pane" link in the notification message or clicks the Show Task Pane button in the Ribbon.

-## Notes
+## Known Issues

 - At present, imports are not supported in the JavaScript file where you implement the handling for event-based activation.
 This means that external libraries (like the `cryto-js` library used in this sample) cannot be required directly in the `commands.js` file and must be loaded in `commands.html`.
 Since Outlook desktop only loads `commands.js`, encryption of attachments will not work on that platform.
 Only Outlook Online can load supporting .html files with external library references, so encryption is only implemented for that scenario
 - `console.dir()` methods cannot be used in Outlook desktop
 - `window.localStorage` cannot be used in Outlook desktop
-- Clicking the "Show Task Pane" link in the InfoBar doesn't work in Outlook Online.
-A fix is in progress and being tested: https://github.com/OfficeDev/office-js/issues/2125
+- Clicking the "Show Task Pane" link in the InfoBar may not work in Outlook Online.
+A fix has been deployed - see: https://github.com/OfficeDev/office-js/issues/2125
-- If you get eslint errors ("Parsing error: Cannot read file '.../tsconfig.json'"), ensure this line is in the .eslintrc.json file: `"project": "outlook-encrypt-attachments/tsconfig.json"`.
-Or add this to the .vscode\settings.json file: `"eslint.workingDirectories": [ "src" ]`

 ## References